 Whatever your major, you should learn how to analyze complicated information concisely and clearly.
 The Schar School’s law-related courses will help you develop these skills.
 Traditional majors such as history, philosophy, English, business, and economics can also help.

 One of Mason’s strongest undergraduate options for pre-law students is the concentration in Philosophy, Politics, and Economics.
 This program’s rigorous coursework provides students with analytical skills in several disciplines, and it is explicitly focused on helping students prepare for law school.

 Finally, you may consider art, music, math, computer science, engineering, or any other field you love.
 These disciplines will present no problem so long as you understand what sort of content you will encounter in law school.

 5. If I can major in anything I want, then I’m confused about what the first year of law school will involve.
 Could you clarify that?

 Most law schools require a year-long writing class that explains how to write memos, advocacy briefs, and other types of legal writing.
 Several schools, such as Scalia Law, require a second year of writing.

-The other first-year law school courses involve reading court cases and discussing them in class, often using the Socratic method – professors will ask difficult questions of random students, who have to show that they understand the cases.
+The other first-year law school courses involve reading court cases in contracts, property, torts, and other fields.
+Students then discuss them in class, often using the Socratic method – professors will ask questions of random students, whose answers will show whether they understand the cases.
 Students take only one test in many of these courses, and it often involves a hypothetical scenario crammed with issues from the course.
 Students must then must write a timed essay analyzing those issues.